data301-2020-winter1/course-project-solo_502/README.md

 in the data must be found and subsequently tested on their statistical significance.
 General trends in climate can be seen as a warming of the atmosphere, overall more, heavier precepitation events but also more frequent regional droughts.
 Climate change often presents itself as a shift in regional climates and I would like to see which of these changes are manifesting at the chosen locations in the region.
-I expect to observe a decline in precipiation at coastal ski resorts in more recent times while continental ski resort will be affected.
+I expect to observe a decline in precipiation (snow) at coastal ski resorts in more recent times while continental ski resort will be less affected.

 ## Describe your dataset in about 150-200 words